sitebay/docs/articles/guides/tools-reference/basics/how-to-set-sitebay-environment-variables/index.md

 Wrapping Up

 And there you have it!
-You're now a budding Site Bay environment variable expert.
+You're now a budding SiteBay environment variable expert.
 With these basics, you're well on your way to customizing your WordPress hosting experience and making your site run just the way you want.
 Happy hosting!

-This guide simplifies the concept of environment variables and their application within Site Bay, making it accessible and easy to understand.
+This guide simplifies the concept of environment variables and their application within SiteBay, making it accessible and easy to understand.
 Whether you're setting up your WordPress site for the first time or looking to fine-tune your hosting environment, mastering environment variables is a crucial step on your journey.